jwnwilson/authorizer/README.md

 # DB Management

+To get access to our DB we need a bastion machine created, firstly get the authorizer VPC and DB URL from the AWS console or run:
+`cd infra && make outputs`

-To get access to our DB we need a bastion machine created, to create first update the variables in `infra/Makefile` with the correct VPC and DB_URL for the authorizer service then run.
+Update the variables in `infra/Makefile` with the correct VPC and DB_URL for the authorizer service then run.

 ```
 cd infra